XHMET-FM

-XHMET-FM is a radio station in Temozon, Yucatán.
-Broadcasting on 91.9 FM, XHMET is owned by Grupo Rivas and carries a grupera format known as La Reverenda, simulcast from XHMRI-FM 93.7 in Mérida.
+XHMET-FM is a radio station in Mexico in Temozón, Yucatán, Mexico, serving Valladolid.
+Broadcasting on 91.9 FM, XHMET is owned by Corporativo Rivas and carries a grupera format known as La Nueva Reverenda.

 History

 XHMET began as XEME-AM 1490, with a concession awarded in 1972 to Manuel Rodríguez Escoffie.
 The original concession specified Valladolid as the location of the new AM station.
 The station later moved to 570 kHz as a daytimer, operating with 2.5 kilowatts of power.